 - Ski boots

-- Expert Tip: Up to you if you want this in your boot bag or in your carry-on backpack.
-Decide what you can’t ski without, or what you would be okay with having to purchase should your luggage get lost, and go from there.
-Many boot bags are designed to accommodate helmets.
+- Helmet (tip: Up to you if you want this in your boot bag or in your carry-on backpack.
+Decide what accessories you can’t ski without, or what you would be okay with having to purchase should your luggage get lost, and go from there.
+Many boot bags are designed to accommodate helmets.)

 - Extra gloves or mittens and you can also throw in hand warmers if desired.